 Additional actions have been implemented or are in the process of being implemented for coastal migratory pelagic species.
-ACLs, AMs and management measures have been developed in Amendment 18 to the Coastal Migratory Pelagics FMP (GMFMC/SAFMC 2011).
-The Generic Dealer Amendment is pending approval, and will require for the first time a federal dealer permit (and associated reporting requirements) for individuals buying CMP species.
-The Joint South Atlantic/Gulf of Mexico Generic Charter/Headboat Reporting in the South Atlantic Amendment is also pending approval and will implement additional reporting requirements for vessels with the Gulf CMP For-hire Federal Permit and the South Atlantic CMP For-hire Federal Permit.
-Additionally, Joint Amendments 20A and 20B are currently being developed on the same schedule as this amendment.
-Amendment 20A could prohibit bag limit sales of king mackerel and Spanish mackerel; eliminate or restrict inactive king mackerel permits, or establish a two-for-one requirement for new entrants; and eliminate income requirements.
-Amendment 20B could change trip limits and fishing seasons for some zones and sub-zones for Gulf migratory group king mackerel, and could establish a separate allocation of the commercial ACL for Atlantic migratory group king mackerel and Spanish mackerel for North Carolina.
+ACLs, AMs, and management measures have been developed in Amendment 18 to the Coastal Migratory Pelagics FMP (GMFMC/SAFMC 2011).
+The Generic Dealer Amendment has been approved by the Gulf of Mexico Fishery Management Council (Gulf Council) and South Atlantic Council, and would require for the first time a federal dealer permit (and associated reporting requirements) for individuals buying CMP species.
+The Joint South Atlantic/Gulf of Mexico Generic Charter/Headboat Reporting in the South Atlantic Amendment, and a Gulf of Mexico Headboat Electronic Reporting Framework have been approved by the Gulf Council and South Atlantic Council, and would require electronic reporting by headboats with the Gulf CMP For-hire Federal Permit and the South Atlantic CMP For-hire Federal Permit.
+Additionally, Joint CMP Amendments 20A and 20B are currently being developed on the same schedule as this mackerel framework amendment.
+If approved, Amendment 20A will prohibit bag limit sales of king mackerel and Spanish mackerel (with exceptions for king mackerel and Spanish mackerel caught on for-hire trips on dually permitted vessels, and for state-permitted tournaments) and eliminate income requirement for CMP federal permits.
+Amendment 20B could change trip limits and fishing seasons for some zones and subzones for Gulf migratory group king mackerel, and could establish a separate allocation of the commercial ACL for Atlantic migratory group king mackerel and Spanish mackerel for North Carolina.

 A stock assessment for Spanish mackerel was completed in 2012.
 Changes in the ACLs to reflect new information for the Atlantic migratory group Spanish mackerel fishery could impact the coastal migratory pelagics fishery in the near future.
-Additionally, the stock assessment for king mackerel takes place in 2013, and the results could increase or decrease the available fish for harvest.
+Additionally, a stock assessment for king mackerel will take place in 2013, and the results could increase or decrease the available fish for harvest.

 Currently a formal consultation is underway for the Coastal Migratory Pelagics (CMP) fishery, triggered by the listing in 2012 of the Carolina and South Atlantic distinct population segments (DPSs) of Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus) as endangered under the ESA.
-Specifically the consulation will examine the effects of harvest with gillnets that could impact the protected sturgeon populations.
-Additionally, in December 2012, NMFS issued a proposal to list 82 coral species as threatened or endangered, including seven species found in the South Atlantic region, including a proposal to relist two Acropora species (elkhorn and staghorn coral) as endangered.
-The final determination will be published in November 2013.
-The ongoing formal consultation for the CMP fishery could include assessment of impacts on these species if they are listed as endangered.
+Specifically, the consultation will examine the effects of harvest with gillnets that could impact the protected sturgeon populations.
+The ongoing consultation may also assess any impacts the fishery may have on the proposed change to Acropora corals listing status and the proposed listing of critical habitat for the NWA DPS of loggerhead sea turtles.

 The cumulative social and economic effects of past, present, and future amendments may be described as limiting fishing opportunities in the short-term, with some exceptions of actions that alleviate some negative social and economic impacts.
-The intent of these amendments is to improve prospects for sustained participation in the respective fisheries over time and the proposed actions in this amendment are expected to result in some important long-term benefits to the commercial fleets, fishing communities and associated businesses.
-The proposed changes in management for king mackerel and Spanish mackerel will contribute to changes in the fishery within the context of the current economic and regulatory environment at the local and regional level but are expected to reduce waste in the fishery and provide economic benefits to fishermen and fish houses.
+The intent of these amendments is to improve prospects for sustained participation in the respective fisheries over time and the proposed actions in this amendment are expected to result in some important long-term benefits to the commercial fleets, fishing communities, and associated businesses.
+The proposed changes in management for king mackerel and Spanish mackerel would contribute to changes in the fishery within the context of the current economic and regulatory environment at the local and regional level but are expected to reduce waste in the fishery and provide economic benefits to fishermen and fish houses.